Field cut vs. Neglect following Stroke

 Functional differences between field cut and neglect

-There are many difference functional in patients that have neglect vs field cut.
+There are functional differences in patients that have neglect vs field cut.

 Patients with a field cuts: